jfbus/sqlbind/README.md

 }
 ```

 Using pointers can differentiate between empty fields and null/missing fields, but not between null and missing fields.
-In this case, nil values are usually considered "missing values".
+In this case, nil values are usually considered missing.

 sqlbind will never expand nil pointer values in `::names` and `::name=::value`.

 ### jsontypes

 [jsontypes](https://github.com/jfbus/jsontypes) defines types that will be able to manage various cases : null values, missing JSON fields, zero/empty values, read-only values.
-All types are automatically converted to their underlying type when reading/writing to the database.
+All types are automatically converted from/to their underlying type when reading/writing to the database.

 ```
 type Example struct {